WPWale/wp-yak/README.md

 define( 'LOG', true );
 ```

-This logs all the requests, for debugging or any other reason.
+(not implement, yet) This logs all the requests, for debugging or any other reason.

 ```
 define( 'LOGFILE', '/path/to/directory' );
 ```

-Log to a custom file, instead of the default.
+(not implement, yet) Log to a custom file, instead of the default.

 ```
-define( 'SLIM', false);
+define( 'SLIM', true);
 ```

 By default, WPDeploy performs slim deploys using `git archive` or `svn export`(for GitHub).
 This means that the whole repository is not maintained on the server.
 This can save up a lot of space and data and is similar to downloading a zip file of the specified branch or tag without the commit history (the `.git` directory).

-Set this to `true`, if you want to or need to maintain the whole git repository on your servers.
+Set this to `false`, if you want to or need to maintain the whole git repository on your servers.

 ### 2. Setup Deploy Keys